BirdsAreFlyingCameras/PyEnhance/README.md

 This module contains list of words/charters that can be used for filtering.

-The text sets currently included are:
+The text sets currently included

 - Special Characters
 - Cuss Words